Great Bustard

 Population threats

 This species suffers from the fragmentation and loss of its habitat.
-Increasing land privatization and human disturbance is expected to cause more habitat loss with the plowing of grasslands, afforestation, intensive agriculture, increased use of irrigation schemes, and construction of power lines, roads, fencing and ditches.
-Chemical fertilizers and pesticides, mechanization, fire and predation are major threats for the chicks and juveniles, while hunting of adult birds causes high mortality in some countries where they live.
+Increasing land privatization and human disturbance are expected to cause more habitat loss with the plowing of grasslands, afforestation, intensive agriculture, increased use of irrigation schemes, and construction of power lines, roads, fencing, and ditches.
+Chemical fertilizers and pesticides, mechanization, fire, and predation are major threats for the chicks and juveniles, while hunting of adult birds causes high mortality in some countries where they live.

 Population number